apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 #### Shared DataStore Blob Garbage Collection (Since 1.2.0)

+##### Registration

-On start of a repository configured with a shared DataStore, a unique repository id is registered.
+On start of a repository configured to use a shared DataStore (same path or S3 bucket), a unique repository id is generated and registered in the NodeStore as well as the DataStore.
 In the DataStore this repository id is registered as an empty file with the format `repository-[repository-id]` (e.g. repository-988373a0-3efb-451e-ab4c-f7e794189273).
+This empty file is created under:

+* FileDataStore - Under the root directory configured for the datastore.
+* S3DataStore - Under `META` folder in the S3 bucket configured.

+On start/configuration of all the repositories sharing the data store it should be confirmed that the unique repositoryId per repository is registered in the DataStore.
+Refer the section below on [Checking Shared GC status](#check-shared-datastore-gc).

+##### Execution

 The high-level process for garbage collection is still the same as described above.
 But to support blob garbage collection in a shared DataStore the Mark and Sweep phase can be run independently.